 So it makes sense to us to share what we’re up to every week.
 And give some insight into the science behind it.
 We want to share insights to pique your interest; insights you could take action from.
 And we know we’ll learn from your comments and replies.
 Walk and Talk - we do both.

 If you ask anyone, including our volunteers at Milken, how long they think they can hold their breath, they’ll tell you 30-60 seconds.
 And then, in the pool, they do it.
-But once you tell them that the world record for holding one’s breath is more than 11 minutes, and explain the science, people can almost immediately double their original estimates.
+But once you tell them that the world record for holding one’s breath is more than 22 minutes, and explain the science, people can almost immediately double that time.
 Just understanding what is possible and being mindful of what is happening in their body makes the difference.
 For the rest of the session, we continue to coach understanding and mindfulness, as well as vulnerability and trust between participants.
 Usually, we see them improve their initial 45 second breath hold to up to four minutes.
 Some even achieve six minutes.

 The autonomic nervous system (ANS) - a part of the nervous system that influences the function of our internal organs - operates in two modes: 1) sympathetic (fight or flight) or 2) parasympathetic (rest and digest).
 In an exercise like the breath hold, where the participants generally have some level of fear or discomfort, we teach the participant how to move into a parasympathetic state in order to lower heart and other bodily functions, and enable a longer breath hold.